Drug driving laws in the UK

 - Don't look for loopholes: There's no excuse for driving over the drug limit.
 Put yours and everyone else's safety first, and don't get behind the wheel if you know you shouldn't.

 - If in doubt, don't drive: Simply, if you're not 100 percent sure you're in fit condition to drive, don't risk it.
-Getting from A to B isn't worth putting yourself and other road users in danger.
+Getting from A to B isn't worth putting yourself and others in danger.

 Our interactive guide on the effects of drug driving highlights the effects of different drugs and how they can impact a user's ability to drive.